huggingface/diffusers/docs/source/en/api/pipelines/stable_diffusion/stable_diffusion_xl.md

 - SDXL works especially well with images between 768 and 1024.
 - SDXL can pass a different prompt for each of the text encoders it was trained on as shown below.
 We can even pass different parts of the same prompt to the text encoders.
-- SDXL output image can be improved by making use of a refiner as shown below.
+- SDXL output images can be improved by making use of a refiner model in an image-to-image setting.

 <Tip>

+To learn how to use SDXL for various tasks, how to optimize performance, and other usage examples, take a look at the [Stable Diffusion XL](/using-diffusers/sdxl) guide.

 Check out the [Stability AI](https://huggingface.co/stabilityai) Hub organization for the official base and refiner model checkpoints!
-To learn how to use [`StableDiffusionXLPipeline`] for various tasks, how to optimize performance, and other usage examples, take a look at the [Stable Diffusion XL](/using-diffusers/sdxl) guide.

 </Tip>